vantage-sh/handbook.vantage.sh/docs/index.md

 ## Contributing

-Anyone is welcome to contribute to the Vantage Cloud Cost Handbook by issuing a pull request on the GitHub repo.
+Anyone is welcome to contribute to the Cloud Cost Handbook by issuing a pull request on the GitHub repo.

 [:material-github: Contribute](https://github.com/vantage-sh/handbook){ .md-button }